 WACCC has implemented a universal sick policy which is referred to when a child’s good health is in question.
 Proper steps are followed by all employees to ensure that each child is healthy enough to participate in the program.

 WACCC networks with local programs specializing in pediatric dentistry.
-WACCC collaborates with Head Start to assist with vision and hearing screenings.
+WACCC collaborates with the Winchester Family Resource Center to assist with vision and hearing screenings.

 In order to assist families in securing medical insurance, applications for Connecticut’s HUSKY program can be found on site.
 Administrative Staff provide support in completing the application process and assisting parents with paperwork.